-Awesome murals, creaky wooden floors, and centuries of history.
-The arches of the Temple of Sagrario is a popular photo op location.
+Fantastic murals, creaky wooden floors, and centuries of history.
+The arches of the Temple of Sagrario are a popular photo-op location.

-Originally built as a convent around 1743, the structure is now a wonderful property to stroll and peruse some of the finest artisanal arts and crafts in Michoacán.
-Wonderful woven rugs, garments, and copper-ware line the stores throughout the perimeter of the building.
+Originally built as a convent around 1743, the structure is now an excellent property to stroll and peruse some of the finest artisanal arts and crafts in Michoacán.
+Incredible woven rugs, garments, and copperware line the stores throughout the perimeter of the building.

-The island of Janitzio provides a wonderful day trip from Pátzcuaro.
+The island of Janitzio provides a beautiful day trip from Pátzcuaro.

-The largest of five islands on Lake Pátzcuaro, Janitzio is home to people of indigenous decent, known as the Purépecha.
+The largest of five islands on Lake Pátzcuaro, Janitzio is home to people of indigenous descent, known as the Purépecha.

-Though the island is now an established tourist attraction, a trip to Janitzio provides visitors with the opportunity to watch the butterfly fishermen in action as they fish for the Pescado Blanco on Lake Pátzcuaro and to watch The Dance of The Old Men.
+Though the island is now an established tourist attraction, a trip to Janitzio allows visitors to watch the butterfly fishermen in action as they fish for the Pescado Blanco on Lake Pátzcuaro and watch The Dance of The Old Men.

 The top 3 sights on Janitzio Island, Michoacán include:

-Just before arriving at the island, if you’re lucky, you might catch a glimpse of the butterfly fishermen working their craft on the waters of Pátzcuaro Lake.
+Just before arriving at the island, if you’re lucky, you might glimpse the butterfly fishermen working their craft on the waters of Pátzcuaro Lake.

-Catch the Viejitos (“Old Men”) as they dance, and clack their wooden clogs on the stone ground in unison, for tourists all throughout the island.
+Catch the Viejitos (“Old Men”) as they dance and clack their wooden clogs on the stone ground in unison for tourists throughout the island.

-There are a number of theories as to the origin of the Old Man’s dance, but the earliest theory is that the dance from pre-Hispanic times when the indigenous Purepecha people would dance as part of a ritual to the God of fire.
+There are several theories about the origin of the Old Man’s dance, but the earliest theory is the dance from pre-Hispanic times when the indigenous Purepecha people would dance as part of a ritual to the God of fire.

 Janitzio Island is best visited as a day trip from Pátzcuaro.
-Most northbound public minibuses (called Colectivos) head to the port where you can then catch a boat ride to visit the island.
+Most northbound public minibusses (called Colectivos) head to the port, where you can then catch a boat ride to visit the island.

 A stop at Santa Clara del Cobre is a must for anyone who loves to peruse local handicrafts.

-From copper bowls, cups, and sinks, to earrings and clocks and chess sets!
+From copper bowls, cups, and sinks to earrings, clocks, and chess sets!
 If you cannot find what you’re looking for here in Santa Clara del Cobre, it probably doesn’t exist in this world.

-Stroll around the central plaza of Santa Clara and you’ll find a number of small kiosks selling copper trinkets and cookware.
+Stroll around the central plaza of Santa Clara, and you’ll find several small kiosks selling copper trinkets and cookware.

-From Pátzcuaro, cheap collectivos run from an informal bus station in the south side of the town all the way to Santa Clara del Cobre.
+From Pátzcuaro, cheap collectivos run from an informal bus station on the south side of the town to Santa Clara del Cobre.

-For nature lovers and those who need to get in a good hike, a visit to Volcán Parícutin and the surrounding ruins is absolutely worth the trip.
+For nature lovers and those who need to get on a good hike, visiting Volcán Parícutin and the surrounding ruins is worth the trip.

-Parícutin is a relatively new cinder cone volcano that erupted in 1943, but has since been classified as an extinct volcano.
+Parícutin is a relatively new cinder cone volcano that erupted in 1943 but has since been classified as extinct.

 Though the top of the volcano sits at 2800m above sea level, the total height of Paricutin is only just taller than 400m.
-Meaning that a hike from the volcano’s base to the volcano’s summit can be accomplished in just under an hour.
+This means that a hike from the volcano’s base to the volcano’s summit can be accomplished in just under an hour.

-Though it would take over a year to do so, the lava from the erupted volcano finally engulfed two nearby villages.
+Though it would take over a year to do so, the lava from the erupted volcano finally destroyed two nearby villages.

-Parícutin Volcano is easiest to navigate with your own vehicle but possible with public transportation.
+Parícutin Volcano is most accessible to navigate with your own vehicle but possible with public transportation.